top of page

 • 2 min read

-Your cocktail hour is the bridge between the heartfelt vows and the high-energy celebration that follows.
-It’s the first impression of your reception — a time for guests to mingle, sip, and settle into the celebration.
-But, without the right touches, it can feel like a lull rather than a lead-up.
+Your cocktail hour is crucial.
+It connects your heartfelt vows to the high-energy celebration that follows.
+This is your reception's first impression — a perfect time for guests to mingle, sip, and embrace the festive atmosphere.
+However, without the right touches, it can quickly become a lull rather than an exciting lead-up.

 Here are the most common cocktail hour mistakes and how to avoid them to keep the vibe buzzing and your guests smiling.